jestinbin/clone-redis/README.md

 - [x] handle blocking command like blpop
 - [x] develop publish/subscribe commands
 - [x] enable and test the expired keys cleanup
-- [ ] integrate a simple solution for saving data to disk (to decide: log or flush from memory?)
+- [x] integrate a simple solution for saving data to disk (to decide: log or flush from memory?)
-- [ ] use a delimiter (e.g., '\n') for sending messages, buffer incoming data on the receiving side until the delimiter is detected, and then process the buffered message.
-This approach remains independent of socket-level `buffering` behavior.
+- [ ] add additional commands to the SDK API (e.g.: expire, lpop, etc.)
+- [ ] optimize the data restoration procedure by reading data as a stream instead of in a single pass
+- [ ] refine the store interface by hiding internal methods that start with _
-  - [ ] re-enable Nagle's algorithm on the TCP connection used for message grouping (remove `setNoDelay(true)`)
+- [ ] use the compactLog feature during the execution (now it's used at the start)